-On the side note, this psychologist was also a producer of a culinary channel on Youtube.
+On a side note, this psychologist was also a producer of a culinary channel on Youtube.
 Of course, I asked him: “Is it in English or in Italian?”

 “It’s in Greek”, he answered.
 See, the phantasmagorias of my travel fogginess can be quite convincing!